yagil/ChatIDE/README.md

 ## Credits

-ChatIDE was built using ChatIDE.
+ChatIDE continues to be built using ChatIDE.